fatrifatrifat/sasha-engine/README.md

 # Sasha Engine

 Sasha Engine is a personal project designed to deepen my understanding of **DirectX 12** while building a modular graphics engine.
-The goal of this project is to gain hands-on experience with modern graphics programming techniques and prepare for an upcoming internship focused on game development and real-time rendering.
+The goal of this project is to gain hands-on experience with modern graphics programming techniques and prepare for an upcoming internship focused on real-time rendering.

 ## Features